flare-foundation/docs/docs/user/staking/staking-flarestake.md

 ### 2. Move Funds to the P-Chain

-To stake, your P-chain address must contain funds.
+To stake, your P-chain address must contain at least 50.000 native `$FLR` tokens.
-If your P-chain address is already funded, skip this step.
+If your P-chain address is already properly funded, skip this step.

+Keep in mind that wrapped `$WFLR` tokens must be [unwrapped](../wrapping-tokens.md) before they can be transferred to the P-chain.

 1. On the FlareStake dashboard, click ![Cross chain menu](flarestake-menu-cross-chain.png){.inline-image} **Cross Chain**.
 2. Ensure the **Source Chain** field says C-chain and the **Destination Chain** field says P-chain.